codetojoy/easter_eggs_for_java_loom/egg_5_structured_concurrency_invoke_all/README.md

 * two tasks: `findUser` and `fetchOrder`
     - can be configured to succeed or fail
 * NOTE
+    - happy path: one task takes 1 seconds; the other takes 5 seconds
-    - when one task is configured to fail, the other doesn't seem to stop... not sure why
+    - when one task is configured to fail, the other is interrupted

 To Build:
 ---------